Visiting the Latin American Tower (La Torre Latinoamericana) in Mexico City

-If the weather is good, head to the Latin American Tower or the Torre Latinoamericana and take the elevator to the 44th floor for some amazing panoramic views across the city.
+One of the best things to do in Mexico City (if the weather is good) is to head to the Latin American Tower (Torre Latinoamericana) and take the elevator to the 44th floor to enjoy the amazing panoramic views across the city.

 The Torre Latinoamericana was constructed between 1948 and 1956 and stands at 166m, 181.33 meters if you include the antenna.